 Argentine street artist Martin Ron has returned to London to host his first solo European Show at Mead Carney Fine Art.
 Fresh from the success of his visit to the city last year it looks like the capital is going to get an epic dose of the surreal.
 The exhibition is called ‘SOUP’.

-Hosted by the Mead Carney Fine Art Gallery on Dover Street the show sees Martin move from the street to the gallery.
-His works, usually epic in scale and surreal in nature, are normally painted onto the streets of Buenos Aires, or as last year, in London when he painted murals on Hanbury Street and on the huge Village Underground wall.
+Mead Carney Fine Art can be found on on Dover Street.
+The show reveals Martin move from the urban space into the gallery.
+His works are usually epic in scale and surreal in nature.
+Many are found on the streets of Buenos Aires.
+However last years he visited London.
+Painting murals on Hanbury Street and on the huge Village Underground wall.

-‘SOUP’ is showcasing at the Mead Carney Fine Art Gallery at 45 Dover St, London W1S 4FF.
+‘SOUP’ by Martin Ron is showcasing at the Mead Carney Fine Art Gallery at 45 Dover St, London W1S 4FF.
 Opening on May 7th from 7pm-10pm the show will run until May 24 2014.
 All photographs in the gallery below courtesy of Martin Ron

 Martin Ron Gallery

 For Inspiring City articles similar to this, have a look at: